VishnuSivadasVS/Advanced-Location-Tracker/README.md

 | -- | -------- | -------- |
 | 1  | 01234567 | 01234567 |

 Hope you got it.
-Everything is explained so that even a biginer could understand it.
+Everything is explained so that even a beginners could understand it.